-EXSC 215C Directed Observation Practicum: 1 Semester Hour Coaching
+EXSC 215 Directed Observation Practicum 1 Semester Hour

-This is the first of three practicum experiences required for the emphasis.
-For one week (40 hours), the student explores a potential coaching career pathway by observing, interviewing, and helping (if possible) the professionals at an approved site chosen by the student.
+This is the first of the practicum experiences required for the major.
+For one week (40 hours), the student explores a potential career pathway allied with exercise science by observing, interviewing, and helping (if possible) the professionals at an approved site chosen by the student.
 Written and oral reports of the student's experiences are required.
-Students completing the actual on-site work during the summer should register for the course in the fall semester following the experience; those who complete the experience between regular semesters or during spring break should register for the course in the spring semester.
+Students completing the actual onsite work during the summer should register for the course in the fall semester following the experience.
+Those who complete the experience between regular semesters or during spring break should register for the course in the spring semester.